 43. Procedure in encipherment and decipherment.-a.
-The process of enciphering a message by means of a single cipher alphabet is simple.
-The letters of the text are consistently replaced by their equivalents as noted in the cipher alphabet selected or agreed upon.
-For example, if the correspondents agreed to employ reversed standard alphabets, and to indicate the particular alphabet used in a given message by writing as the first letter of the final cryptogram the equivalent of $A_p$ , a message may be enciphered as shown in Figure 10 below:
+The process of enciphering a message monoalphabetically, that is, by means of a single cipher alphabet, consists merely in consistently replacing the letters of the text by the equivalents given in the cipher alphabet selected by prearrangement.
+An example is shown below:

 Message: THREE MACHINE GUNS CAPTURED.

-Enciphering Alphabet: Reversed Standard, $A_p=D_c$
+Enciphering Alphabet: Reversed Standard, $A_p=D_q$ Plain: ABCDEFGHIJKLMNOPQRSTUVWXYZ Cipher: DCBAZYXWVUTSRQPONMLKJIHGFE

-Plain: ABCDEFGHIJKLMNOPQRSTUVWXYZ

-Cipher: DCBAZYXWVUTSRQPONMLKJIHGFE

-Letter-for-letter encipherment:

-THREE MACHINE GUNS CAPTURED

-KWMZZ RDBWVQZ XJQL BDOKJMZA
+Letter-for-letter encipherment: THREE MACHINE GUNS CAPTURED KWMZZ RDBWVQZ XJQL BDOKJMZA